cielecki/life-navigator/INSTALLATION.md

 - If you need to modify API keys later, you can do so in **Settings → Community plugins → Life Navigator (gear icon)**
 - You can also access settings directly from within Life Navigator using the "Open Settings" link during setup

+**Updating Life Navigator (if installed via BRAT):**
+- To update Life Navigator to the latest version, open the command palette and run "BRAT: Check for updates to all beta plugins and UPDATE"
+- You can also enable automatic updates in **Settings → Community plugins → Obsidian42 - BRAT → Auto-update plugins at startup**

 ## Next Steps

-After completing the installation and setup, please refer to the [User Guide](user-guide.md) for detailed instructions on how to use Life Navigator effectively.
+After completing the installation and setup, please refer to the [User Guide](USER-GUIDE.md) for detailed instructions on how to use Life Navigator effectively.
 The guide will walk you through exploring the available features, customizing your experience, and using the different AI modes.